 - And an injunction against the use of unlawful trade practices.

-Though it can be a challenge to litigate, product safety should never be taken lightly or dismissed.
-If you, or a loved one, have been injured by an unsafe product, you must seek skilled legal advice to determine your next steps.
-At Price Benowitz LLP, our DC product liability lawyers have the knowledge, skill, and resources to pursue any injury or wrongful death claim.
+Our DC product liability attorneys have the knowledge, skill, and resources to pursue any injury or wrongful death claim.
 We will fight not only for maximum compensation, but to send a clear message that a disregard for product safety, and therefore everyone’s safety, will not be tolerated in Washington, DC.
-For a free evaluation of your case, contact the law offices of Price Benowitz today.
+For a free evaluation of your case, contact our firm today.